 Using a tablet device provided by Teletrac Navman, drivers will be able to use touchscreen buttons to clock in or out of their work status, or to view vehicle information and past logs.

 Drive will auto-record the driver’s hours of service and vehicle diagnostic data, generating the e-logs and electronic driver vehicle inspection reports (DVIRs) that drivers will need when stopped for a roadside inspection.
 Since the interface uses just a handful of buttons, learning how to operate DriveApp won’t be a big learning curve.

 One downside to keep in mind when using Teletrac Navman’s in-cab tablets: They are only connected to the vehicle through a cradle installed on the dashboard.
 This makes them more mobile, but also means they’re easy to misplace.

 The company offers a free demo period prior to purchase.
 Set up is a simple process for most makes and models.
-Support staff can be reached via phone call or through email 24 hours a day for seven days a week.
+Support staff can be reached via phone call or through email during work hours on weekdays, with slightly more limited hours on Saturday.

 Due to an influx of customers following the new ELD mandate in December 2017, Teletrac Navman has nearly doubled the size of its support team.
 An online help center is also available to answer a few of the more common concerns.

 Fleet management software pricing and plans can vary considerably depending on your needs and fleet size.

 Generally though, most Teletrac Navman customers take out a multi-year contract that licenses the Director software, the hardware devices in each vehicle, and the in-cab Drive tablets and software.
 Teletrac's prices are around the industry average of $35 per month, offering a reasonable deal but one that operators may be able to beat from other vendors.